Radja Nainggolan: Roma

 On 7 January 2014, Nainggolan was loaned to fellow top-flight team Roma until the end of the campaign for a fee of €3 million, with an option to purchase 50% of his rights in the ensuing summer for €6 million.
 He made his debut two days later, starting in a 1–0 home victory over Sampdoria for the Coppa Italia which qualified for the quarter-finals.
 In the same competition, he also helped dispose of Juventus in said stage by playing the full 90 minutes at the end of the month.

 On 22 February 2014, Nainggolan scored his first goal for the capital side, grabbing the 1–0 winner against Bologna.
-His second, which arrived on 19 April against Fiorentina (same result) ensured his team automatic qualification to the UEFA Champions League.
+His second, which arrived on 19 April against Fiorentina (same result), ensured his team automatic qualification for the UEFA Champions League.

 Nainggolan signed a permanent deal with Roma in the 2015 off-season, for €9 million.
 On 6 July 2016 he renewed his contract until June 2020, extending it a further year the following summer.